CristhAXe/MindVault/README.md

 A local AI knowledge workspace built with Memorwise, Ollama and Obsidian.

-MindVault combines local LLMs with RAG to search and chat with your own documents without relying on external APIs.
+MindVault uses [Memorwise](https://github.com/robzilla1738/memorwise) as the local RAG engine for document indexing and semantic search.

 ## Features